There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 To outline your door, we suggest using a smaller round tip, like a tip 2 or 3.
 Keep the tip close to the surface to prevent the icing from falling off your house.
 Try piping the outline in a contrasting color to help your door stand out.

-Use this same technique with windows, using a spatula to fill in the shape of the window beforehand, then outlining the window with a bag and small round tip.
+Use this same technique as above with windows.
+Use a spatula to fill in the shape of the window beforehand, then outline the window with a small round tip.

 Turn your gingerbread house into a winter wonderland with some “icing-cles”!
 For a natural look, use a bag with a round tip to pipe pull-out dots around the roof of your house.
 Just vary the pressure to make icicles of different sizes.